-1. The vehicular access to the sites will be taken from Maer Lane.

-- 2. Design matters should conform with SAMDev policy MD2, and address, in particular, noise attenuation arising from proximity to the A53. - 3.
+- 1. The vehicular access to the sites will be taken from Maer Lane. - 2.
+Design matters should conform with SAMDev policy MD2, and address, in particular, noise attenuation arising from proximity to the A53. - 3.
 Provision should be made through the sites to accommodate pedestrian links that would be capable of serving development to the north associated with the proposed marina. - 4.
-The extent of developable land on the site to the north-west of Maer Lane will be subject to the Flood Risk 'sequential' and 'exception' tests set out in the National Planning Policy Framework, and housing development will not be permitted in areas identified through a detailed flood risk assessment as flood risk zones 2 or 3.
+The extent of developable land on the site to the north-west of Maer Lane will be subject to the Flood Risk 'sequential' and 'exception' tests set out in the National Planning Policy Framework, and housing development will not be permitted in areas identified through a detailed flood risk assessment as flood risk zones 2 or 3. - 5.
+A landscaped buffer sufficient to attenuate noise from the adjacent proposed employment land should be provided within the site and to be of sufficient depth and utility to protect residential amenity while enabling the adjacent employment land to be used effectively.